 Exercise as Holistic Treatment

-Introducing an active exercise regimen for bipolar patients actually dates back to the Victorian era when physicians would often prescribe swimming in lakes for bipolar patients.
-Because of this treatment, we had the invention of the health spa.
+Introducing an active exercise regimen for bipolar patients actually dates back to the Victorian era when physicians would often prescribe swimming in lakes for patients with bipolar symptoms.
+Because of this treatment, the health spa came about.

 A change in diet can have a very positive impact in bipolar disorder patients.
 Among the beneficial supplements, fish oil capsules’ rich omega-3 fatty acid has been found to make positive improvements on the symptoms of bipolar disorder.

 Part of a diet overhaul for a bipolar patient also includes kicking bad habits such as smoking and caffeine.

 These have shown to have an adverse impact on the symptoms of a bipolar disorder and should be avoided while healing.2

 Of course, having a healthy diet high in plant-based, whole foods and low in high fat, high sugar, processed foods will also be considered for holistic health.

 In bipolar patients, that never-ending cycle of manic thoughts can trigger harmful behavior.
 Learning to quiet the mind through meditation helps reduce the stress brought in from those negative thought patterns.
 It’s also a way of developing stronger focusing abilities.
 You’ll find that many holistic treatment centers have daily guided meditation sessions for their patients.

 Although holistic treatments have been found to be a successful supplement to treatment, they are not a total substitute for medical care.
 As mentioned above, the best approach is a combination of conventional therapies like medication and counseling and holistic treatments.
 You can find out more about these forms of treatment by calling our toll-free helpline listed on this page.
 Our caring admissions coordinators are available 24 hours a day to answer your questions.